solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    ![The Details icon is highlighted on the Import Customer dimension activity row.](media/ex02-monitoring-copy-activity.png "Copy activity run")

-9. The **Details** dialog provides the data found on the Output dialog examine above, but expands on that to include graphics for the source, staging storage, and sink, and a more detailed look at the activity run.
+9. The **Details** dialog provides the data found on the Output dialog examine above but expands on that to include graphics for the source, staging storage, and sink, and a more detailed look at the activity run.

    ![The Details dialog for the copy activity is displayed.](media/ex02-monitoring-copy-activity-details.png "Copy activity details")